WHaverals/IntroDH-Fall2024/datasets.md

 - **[Doctor Who Villain List](https://www.theguardian.com/news/datablog/2010/jul/16/doctor-who-villains-list)**: Doctor Who has fought more than 400 villains and monsters.
 Find out [here](https://docs.google.com/spreadsheets/d/1-wpscGBquVJnI5i9lIygBQWW-OrP_ypDng4ZuQvwLeU/edit?hl=en&hl=en#gid=0) who they are - and which appeared most often.
 - **[Shipwreck Database](https://docs.google.com/spreadsheets/d/11fk5YeQ4eFOnYSBNpUdHp4TP42gJ7wY5/edit#gid=970169931)**: Based on A.J.
 Parker's 1992 work *Ancient Shipwrecks of the Mediterranean and the Roman Provinces*, this dataset provides geographic and archaeological details of 1,368 documented shipwrecks.
 - **[Dog Names in New York City](https://a816-dohbesp.nyc.gov/IndicatorPublic/dognames/):** A [dataset](https://github.com/Kaz-A/dog_names/) of dog names registered in New York City (what did you expect?).
+- **[Western Europe 650 Year Grape Harvest Date Database](https://www.ncei.noaa.gov/access/paleo-search/study/13194)**: A dataset of grape harvest dates from 1354 to 2006, compiled from a variety of sources.